1712n/dn-institute/tools/README.md

 # Repo Tools 🚀

 Welcome to our repository!
-This guide will help you understand how to use our internal tools for better performance and to keep the repo tidy and up-to-date.
+This guide will help you understand how to use our internal tools and to keep the repo tidy and up-to-date.

 ## How to Use These Tools 🛠️

 These scripts are triggered when you comment on a pull request.
-To run a `script`, your comment must contain a specific `command`, and you must be listed in the `WIKI_REVIEWERS` secret.
+To run a script, your comment must contain a specific command, and you must be listed in the `WIKI_REVIEWERS` secret.
 Only the line with the command will be processed, so feel free to write additional lines in your comment.
 ___
 ### Payout Calculation 💰